abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

-## JavaScript **this** keyword, and apply(), call() and bind() methods.
+## JS: **this, apply(), call() and bind()**

-This section of the tutorial is paraphrased from material at JavaScriptIsSexy.  http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/
+This section is generally written from my own perspective, with some information gleaned directly from the [JavaScript is Sexy article on the "this" keyword in JS.](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/), as well as other aforementioned sources.

-### This keyword
+### The problem: the "this" keyword in JS

-The * *this* keyword is something C/C++ programmers are used to seeing (except in 'static' contexts).
+The *this* keyword is something C/C++ programmers are used to seeing (except in 'static' contexts).

-**The most important thing about THIS is this (ha!):**

->>> "This" in JavaScript depends completely in the context of the invocation.
+> "This" in JavaScript depends completely in the context of the invocation.
 JavaScript is "function scoped", so "this" bubbles up.

+Another way to say that is:

+> In JS, this/context is defined by when/where the function is called, i.e. the context of that invocation.
+In C++, Java, Ruby, and other languages, this/self will always point to the object in which the method is defined.
+Not so with JS!

 And THAT, creates a lot of problems.

-Recall closures and"lexical scope" or "static scope".
+Recall closures and "lexical scope" or "static scope".
 In closures, the `this` reference "bubbles up."

 Each scope just binds a different value of `this.` Since JavaScript is function